MS in Environmental Sciences and Policy

 Learning Outcomes

-Our overall programmatic goals at ESP have several objectives.
-Among our learning goals: to identify root and structural causes and the systemic nature of environmental issues (such as invasive species); to engage in critical interpretation of environmental information (such as examining forest carbon sequestration trends); to synthesize scientific studies (such as those examining the impacts of land use change on forests); to integrate basic principles derived from core courses (such as geology and ecology); and to frame our science discussions around sound policy decisions (such as those regarding National Park mining exploration and fire policy).
+The overall programmatic goals at ESP have several objectives.
+Among the program's learning goals: to identify root and structural causes and the systemic nature of environmental issues (such as invasive species); to engage in critical interpretation of environmental information (such as examining forest carbon sequestration trends); to synthesize scientific studies (such as those examining the impacts of land use change on forests); to integrate basic principles derived from core courses (such as geology and ecology); and to frame any science discussions around sound policy decisions (such as those regarding National Park mining exploration and fire policy).

 Graduates of this program should be able to: